This article describes the configuration management system in 60 GHz cnWave.

 Lets us look at an example, ‘sysParams.country’.
 Its set to ‘Finland’ in the above screen and marked as modified with a star symbol.
 This means that this parameter is modified by the user and applies to all the nodes in the mesh network.

-JSON view will show limited set of overrides.
+JSON view will show only the overrides.

 Node->Advanced shows the merged configuration off all layers for a particular node